 “You should think of homeowners insurance as ‘use it and lose it’ kind of proposition,” he says.
 “It’s not for use except in the case of a catastrophe.”

 Remember, when it comes to picking the right home insurance, it’s not just about getting the lowest premium.
-You want to make sure the company will be there to make you whole when the chips are down.
+You want to make sure the company will be there to make you whole when there’s a big problem.

-Customer satisfaction is a key metric to pay attention to.
+Customer satisfaction is a key metric.
 Going hand-in-hand with that is the number of complaints an insurance company has from customers.

 All insurance is regulated at the state level.
 So before you decide on an insurer, be sure to contact the insurance commissioner’s office in your state.
-Ask them how many consumer complaints have been filed against a particular company you’re thinking about doing business with for your new home.
+Ask how many consumer complaints have been filed against a particular company you’re considering.
 The results may be eye-opening!

 OK, you’ve reached the last big hurdle you have to cross before getting the keys to your new home!

-In the days leading up to closing, you’ll get the final numbers that show what you need to close on the home of your dreams.
+In the days leading up to closing, you’ll get the final numbers that show how much money you need to close on the home of your dreams.

-Be sure to review them carefully and ask any questions you may have about unfamiliar terms.
-Remember, buying a home is likely to be one of the largest financial transactions you make in your life, so you want to go into it with a full understanding of everything!
+Be sure to review the numbers carefully and ask questions about unfamiliar terms.
+Remember, buying a home is likely to be the largest financial transaction you make in your life, so you want to go into it with a full understanding of everything!

-When the big day finally arrives, you’ll go to the title company.
+When the big day finally arrives, you’ll go to the title company, a closing attorney’s office or maybe even the office of your lender.
 This is the very final step when you’re learning how to buy a house.
 Be prepared to sign a lot of papers.
 The seller may not be there, but you will be handed the keys to your new home.
 Imagine how good that will feel!

 Buying a home represents so many things to us as Americans.
 First and foremost, owning a home is a dream, one of the major accomplishments of a person’s life.
 More practically, it’s a place to live.

-Building equity by paying down the mortgage, and from the rising value of the house, is one of the main ways to build wealth for most people and families.
+Building equity by paying down the mortgage as the value of the house rises is one of the main ways to build wealth for most people.

 “I call real estate the ‘get rich slow’ method,” Clark says.
 “Housing prices normally increase just one or two percentage points more than the rate of inflation.
 Housing goes up a little faster than inflation because over time land becomes harder to find and as the population grows, housing becomes more scarce.”

-The bottom-line is that paying rent puts money in someone else’s pocket.
-So when you’re ready to own your own home, we hope this guide is there with you every step of the way!
+The bottom line is that paying rent puts money in someone else’s pocket.
+So when you’re ready to own your own home, we hope you’ll keep this guide with you every step of the way!